Holiaaa/jinkfs/README.md

 jmp start
 db 0x4A

-DiskLabel: db "JINKOS10"
+DiskLabel: db "JINKOS10"        ; Can be what you want
-BytesPerBlock: dw 1024
+BytesPerBlock: dw 1024          ; Number of bytes in 1 block
-Reserved: dw 0
+Reserved: dw 0                  ; Reserved (for Jink OS)
-FileTableOffset: dd 0x7E00
+FileTableOffset: dd 0x7E00      ; Offset of where the FileTabel start
-BlockAreaOffset: dd 0x8800
+BlockAreaOffset: dd 0x8800      ; Offset of where the block area start
-TotalOfEntries: db 128
+TotalOfEntries: db 128          ; Max number of entries.
+(2560/20 = 128)

 start:
     jmp $